 I was invited to be someone’s guest for a wedding yesterday evening, and he suggested that I pick a castle (or something) for us to visit during the day.
 I opted for Huntingtower Castle near Perth, as I was very interested to see the painted ceiling, and Perth seemed like a convenient place to meet up.

 [Note: I didn’t see any ghosts.
 But I did have an oddly blurry photo that I can’t quite recall taking.
-It’s likely that it was snapped when I was putting my camera in my pocket … but maybe it was a message from Lady Greensleeves?
+It was likely snapped when I was putting my camera in my pocket … but maybe it was a message from Lady Greensleeves?
 Who knows!]

 Oh!
 And my friend is very silly (a bit like me) so we had a bit of fun taking panoramic photos where I show up two (or more) times in the same picture.
 I’ve shared one below along with some other fun snaps from the day.